Transition metal formyl complex: Synthesis and reactions

 The CO ligand is the electrophile and the hydride (provided typically from a borohydride) is the nucleophile.

 Some metal formyls are produced by reaction of metal carbonyl anions with reagents that donate the equivalent of a formyl cation, such a mixed formate anhydrides.

+The insertion of CO into a Rh-H bond has been observed.

+Metal formyls participate in many reactions.
+O-alkylation gives carbenoid complexes: